AdobeDocs/express-add-ons-docs/src/pages/samples.md

 - JavaScript
 - CSS

-**Note:** No specific Add-on SDK APIs are used in this sample, it is meant to run a simple JavaScript app that can be loaded and run in the add-ons panel.
+**Note:** No specific add-on SDK features are used in this sample, it is meant to run a simple JavaScript app that can be loaded and run in the add-ons panel.

 ## [import-images-from-local](https://github.com/AdobeDocs/express-add-on-samples/tree/main/samples/import-images-from-local)
-Demonstrates how to use the Add-on SDK's Import and Drag and Drop APIs to add images over click and drag and drop to a document.
+Demonstrates how to use the add-on SDK's Import and Drag and Drop APIs to add images over click and drag and drop to a document.

 **Technologies Used:** <br/>